Caracol, Manolo (Manuel Ortega Juárez)

 Antonio Segura Mesa, Federico’s music teacher. / Photo: FGL Foundation

 Pianist, composer and free teacher of solfège and harmony at the Municipal School of Music.
-His musical vocation was manifested when he was only 14 years old with compositions for piano, some of which are preserved in The Granada Album of 1856.
-At 20 years of age, he is piano accompanist of the School of […]
+His musical vocation was manifested when he was only 14 years old with compositions for […]

 Read More